 Of course, on a visit to Stratford-upon-Avon, you can find out more about the life of this world’s most famous playwright, by visiting where he was born and spent his early years.
 You can also attend a performance at the Royal Shakespeare Theatre.

 If you are looking for a change from the hustle of London, an escape to the rolling hills of the Cotswolds is one of the best days out from London.

 The Cotswolds covers almost 800 square miles of beautiful English countryside.
 It is home to a collection of picture-box villages with quaint stone cottages and grand stately homes, such as Blenheim Palace and Sudeley Castle.

 If you want to escape the hustle of city life, take a day trip from London to the Surrey Hills.

 The Surrey Hills is an Area of Outstanding Beauty that covers a quarter of Surrey in the South-East of England.
 With its ancient woodland, chocolate-box villages, and stunning natural landscape it is an area that is ideal for walking.
 It has some of the most stunning countryside in South East England and makes the perfect escape from city.

-One of the most popular day trips from London is to Box Hill.
+One of the most popular day trips to the countryside from London is to Box Hill.
 Here you’ll find a choice of trails and viewpoint that gives you panoramic views over the nearby countryside.